Bob Murphy (footballer)

-Robert "Bob" Murphy (born 9 June 1982) is a former professional Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
-Renowned for his silky skills and leadership qualities, Murphy also proved a versatile player, equally capable of playing in attack or in defence depending on the situation.
-He was appointed as the Bulldogs' captain for 2015 following the departure of predecessor Ryan Griffen.
+Robert Murphy (born 9 June 1982) is a former professional Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
+He played with them for his entire AFL career - beginning in 2000, captaining the team from 2015 then retiring in 2017.
+Since then he has pursued a career in media and is currently the co-host of Breakfast on ABC Radio Melbourne, alongside Sharnelle Vella.

 Early life

 Murphy is the third and youngest child of John and Monica Murphy.
 Both parents belonged formerly to Catholic orders, John as a priest and Monica as a nun.
 He has one brother, Ben, and a sister, Bridget.